stenknutsen/HomeGrownPOSTagger/README.md

 ## Home Grown POS Tagger
-Attempting to create a part-of-speech tagger using both top-down and bottom-up processing principles.
+Attempting to create a part-of-speech tagger using both top-down and bottom-up language processing principles.